navilg/rtl8723be/README.md

 # README

-### Source Repository of the rtl8723be WiFi driver package has been removed by its owner. :disappointed: Hence, This script will not work as expected.
-Please refrain from using it until further update.
+### HALTED: <span style=color:red>Source Repository of the rtl8723be WiFi driver package has been removed by its owner. :disappointed: Hence, This script will not work as expected.
+Please refrain from using it until further update. </span>

 ---------------------------